sitespeedio/sitespeed.io/README.md

 With these insights, you can make informed decisions about optimizations and track the impact of changes you make.

-### Video Performance Analysis (Docker)
+### Video Performance Analysis

 For visual feedback, `sitespeed.io` can generate videos, making it easier to see how your site loads in real-time.
-Here's an optimized sample video:
+Here's an sample video:

 ![Video Analysis](https://raw.githubusercontent.com/sitespeedio/sitespeed.io/main/docs/img/barack.gif)